Inverted Hammer Candle Pattern

 Technical Analysis of Shooting Star Candlestick

-A sell is completed when a candle stick closes below the neckline, this is opening of the candle stick on the left side of this pattern.
-The neckline in this case is a support level.
+A sell is completed when a candle closes below the neckline, this is opening of the candlestick on the left side of this pattern.
+The neck-line in this instance is a support level.

-Stop orders for the sell stock trades should be placed a few pips above the highest stocks price on the recent high.
+Stop orders for the sell trades should be placed a few pips above the highest price on the recent high.

-The Shooting Star is named so because at the top of an upwards market stocks trend this stocks candlestick pattern resembles a shooting star up in the sky.
+The Shooting Star candle-stick is named so because at the top of an upwards market trend this candlestick pattern resembles a shooting star up in the sky.